-Bobbi S. Low is Professor Emerita in the School for Environment And Sustainability, University of Michigan, and a faculty associate at Institute for Social Research and the Center for Study of Complex Systems.
-Her research centers on behavioral ecology and life history theory, and how these influence the patterns we see.
-She specializes in the evolution and behavioral ecology of resource acquisition; resource ecology of mating systems (including human systems); how environmental conditions constrain the evolution of life histories (especially women’s lives); conflicts of interest in conservation and resource management (particularly in common-pool resource regimes); and, as part of an interdisciplinary group, subsistence patterns and inequality cross-culturally.
-Her approach links empirical data, analysis, and theory.
+Bobbi S. Low is Professor Emerita in the School for Environment and Sustainability, University of Michigan, and a faculty associate at Institute for Social Research and the Center for Study of Complex Systems.
+Her research centered on behavioral ecology and life history theory, and how these influence the patterns we see.
+She specialized in the evolution and behavioral ecology of resource acquisition; resource ecology of mating systems (including human systems); how environmental conditions constrain the evolution of life histories (especially women’s lives); conflicts of interest in conservation and resource management (particularly in common-pool resource regimes); and, as part of an interdisciplinary group, subsistence patterns and inequality cross-culturally.
+Her approach linked empirical data, analysis, and theory.
 She has chaired or co-chaired over 150 graduate student theses, and has won awards for both undergraduate and doctoral mentorship.
 Her interdisciplinary interests have led to three books: Why Sex Matters (now in its second edition); Methods and Models in Ecology, Evolution, and Conservation (with Stan Braude); Institutions, Ecosystems, and Sustainability (with Elinor Ostrom, Bob Costanza, and James Wilson); a small monograph (Family Patterns in Nineteenth-Century Sweden, with Alice Clarke and Ken Lockridge); and numerous papers.

 Low, Bobbi S. 2015.
 Why Sex Matters: A Darwinian Look at Human Behavior. revised edition.
 Princeton: Princeton University Press.
 January 2015.